Looking for resources, tools and community to support your personal growth?

 COMMUNITY BASED

 CCI co-counselors celebrate the good in ourselves and each other, listen without judgment, and support each other in creating a life—and world—we love.
-While CCI-USA began in the Northeast there are other CCI communities, and many co-counselors elsewhere in the U.S. There are also around the world, including those based in the United Kingdom, Europe, Israel, and New Zealand.
+While CCI-USA began in the Northeast, there are other CCI communities and many co-counselors elsewhere in the U.S. There are also communities around the world, including those based in the United Kingdom, Europe, Israel, and New Zealand.
 Online classes, gatherings and workshops allow for participation from anywhere.

 SELF DIRECTED